javarno/dev-toolbox-gui-util/README.md

 history
 -------
+- v1.7.2 2021/05/13 : upgraded all gui-util projects to use the same version of dev-toolbox-gui-util
 - v1.7.1 2020/04/21 : upgrade javafx to 14.0.2.1, junit-jupiter to 5.7.0, surefire and failsafe plugins to 3.0.0-M5, moved gui-action and gui-animation to their own repository
 - v1.7.0 2020/04/23 : java 14
 - previous versions : history lost :)